 So what about those with PCOS without cysts?
 Or those with chronic low blood sugar (indicating a lack of glucose intolerance) and PCOS?
-Birth control often gets prescribed.
+Birth control usually gets prescribed.
 But hormonal birth control does not treat PCOS, and that’s something your physician or healthcare provider should tell you.

 Hormonal birth control simply turns off your natural hormone production and supplies you with synthetic ones instead.
 This allows for correction of irregularity in ovulation in menstrual cycles.
-But these synthetic hormones may not have the same needed and beneficial effects on the rest of the body (such as progesterone and testosterone).
+But these synthetic hormones do not have the same needed and beneficial effects on the rest of the body (such as progesterone and testosterone).

 Are there lifestyle changes that can help my PCOS?